Morphonodepredictivemodel/morphonode/README.md

   Conversely, a *low metastatic risk* (LMR) signature is generally associated with non-malignant phenotypes.
   Finally, a *moderate malignancy risk* (MMR) signature is the group with highest heterogeneity and requires RFC and RBM results to be characterized.
 - **Morphonode-SP**.
 Similarity prolfiling module.
 The module searches and ranks ultrasound profiles from the given (by default, the simulated) ultrasound features dataset.
-The default function is cosine similarity and the 5 top-similar profiles are shown to screen.
+The default function is cosine similarity and 5 top-similar profiles are shown to screen.

 Both the input ultrasound profile and the similar ones are reported as a list of attributes, including: